zephyrproject-rtos/zephyr/doc/reference/kernel/other/interrupts.rst

-On systems where the position in the vector table corresponds to the interrupt's priority level, the interrupt controller needs to know at runtime what vector is associated with an IRQ line. gen_idt additionally creates an _irq_to_interrupt_vector array which maps an IRQ line to its configured vector in the IDT.
+On systems where the position in the vector table corresponds to the interrupt's priority level, the interrupt controller needs to know at runtime what vector is associated with an IRQ line. :ref:`gen_idt.py` additionally creates an _irq_to_interrupt_vector array which maps an IRQ line to its configured vector in the IDT.
 This is used at runtime by :c:macro:`IRQ_CONNECT` to program the IRQ-to-vector association in the interrupt controller.